Shafali Verma

-Shafali Verma (born 28 January 2004) is an Indian cricketer who plays for the India women's national cricket team.
-In 2019, at the age of 15, she became the youngest cricketer to play in a Women's Twenty20 International match for India.
+Shafali Verma (born 28 January 2004) is an Indian cricketer who plays for the Indian women's national cricket team.
+In 2019, at the age of 15, she became the youngest cricketer to play in a Women's Twenty20 International (T20I) match for India.
 In June 2021, she became the youngest player, male or female, to represent India in all three formats of international cricket.
-On 8 October 2022 she became the youngest cricketer to complete 1000 runs in T20 Internationals.
-Under her captaincy, India won the 2023 ICC Under-19 Women's T20 World Cup.
+On 8 October 2022, she became the youngest cricketer to complete 1,000 runs in T20 Internationals.
+Under her captaincy, India won the 2023 Under-19 Women's T20 World Cup.
+She was named as Player of the Match in the finals of the 2025 Women's Cricket World Cup.